 Mains power must be permanently wired by an electrician to the GPO outlet inside the QE90 cabinet.
 It must be ensured that the cabinet is earthed.
-If the installation is to comply with AS2220.2 (rather than AS1670.4) no other load may be connected to the circuit, and the circuit must be separately fused and labelled.
+No other loads may be connected to the circuit, and the circuit must be separately fused and labelled.